eficode-academy/helm-katas/test-helm-deployments.md

       args: ["http://{{ .Values.sentences.service.name }}:{{ .Values.sentences.service.port }}"]
 ```

-The above pod spec should look familiar, and the interesting to note is that it uses the image with the regex golang test, and takes the templated endpoint as it's argument.
+The above pod spec should look familiar.
+What is interesting to note is that it uses the image with the regex golang test, and that it takes the templated endpoint as it's argument.

 **Execute both tests**